rocket-pool/old.docs.rocketpool.net/src/guides/node/grafana.md

 If you *did* change Docker's default location to a different drive, or if you're running a hybrid / native setup, you should be able to use the same technique of "following the mount point" to determine which device your chain data resides on.
 :::

 Optionally, you can also track latency of a second disk on your system.
-This is aimed at people that keep their Operating System and chain data on separate drives, such as **Raspberry Pi** users.
+This is aimed at people that keep their Operating System and chain data on separate drives.
 To set this up, simply follow the instructions above for the last two query fields, substituting `device=""` portion values with those of the disk you want to track.

 Once you're happy with your selections, click the blue **Apply** button in the top right corner of the screen to save the settings.